Digital & Social Media Safety Tips for Caregivers

 Educate Yourself and Supervise

 - Become familiar with the latest digital platforms and apps, even if it’s simply to know which ones are most frequently used.
-Whether the children in your home have devices or are using yours, understand that devices are easily accessible to them.
+Whether the children in your home have their own devices or use yours, understand that devices are easily accessible to them.

 - Ask the children in your care to share their favorite apps or to teach you what they already know.
-You’re likely to learn something new, and it helps build a child’s self-esteem to teach you something.
+You’re likely to learn something new, and teaching you something helps build a child’s self-esteem.

 - Utilize monitoring software and be diligent about using it.
 Inform the child’s care team so that privacy issues can be handled with care.